Trusted Chapter 7 Bankruptcy Lawyer In Oakland County MI

 Why Choose Wolfson Bolton As Your Chapter 7 Bankruptcy Lawyer in Oakland County MI?

-Peter C. Bolton is the principal of Wolfson Bolton, serving Oakland County MI , Michigan.
-Peter earned a Bachelor of Arts degree from Michigan State University.
-He continued his education at the University of Detroit Mercy, School of Law and received his law degree.
+Scott A. Wolfson is the principal of Wolfson Bolton, serving Oakland County MI , Michigan.
+Scott earned a Bachelor of Arts degree from James Madison College.
+He continued his education at the University of Minnesota Law School and received his law degree.

 Schedule Your Free, Initial Consultation Now!

 When hiring your chapter 7 bankruptcy lawyer in the Oakland County MI area, don't hesitate to contact us for your free initial consultation!
-Bankruptcy is difficult, but it not insurmountable.
-At Wolfson Bolton, we specialize in legal services that help you start over - fresh.
+When you're faced with bankruptcy, you have resources!
+Wolfson Bolton helps you understand your options, so you don't have to worry about your future.
 With years of experience, we've helped many of your neighbors, friends, and family with their bankruptcy problems.